How to Shop for Sustainable Jewellery?

 Sustainable fine jewellery is made from recycled silver or gold, so it's often described as Eco friendly.
 Repurposing silver or gold has been a sustainable practice for many years and reusing inherited jewellery and gemstones is sustainable.

 Sustainably sourced gemstones are traceable to their source or origin, and the standard of living of the miners is generally much higher than those where the origin is not tracked or traceable.
-If you've heard about blood diamonds or conflict diamonds which was a problem particularly in the 1990's these were diamonds that were mined in a war zone.
-The Kimberley Process was set up to ensure that diamonds were conflict free.
+If you've heard about blood diamonds or conflict diamonds which was a problem particularly in the 1990s.
+These were diamonds that were mined in a war zone.
+The Kimberley Process was set up to ensure that diamonds were fairly sourced.

 As jewellery designers the more often we specify and buy sustainably sourced gemstones, the better the conditions are likely to be for the workers who produce them.
 They will be treated better and paid a fair price for their work.
 We certainly shouldn't be exploiting others to make objects of beauty, so it's reassuring to know that sustainably sourced gemstones offer a fair wage to the workers who mine them.
 By asking where our gemstones come from we are encouraging our suppliers to ask questions too.
 As a consumer you can also ask questions about where your gemstones come from.